The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons

-The Hull-Strominger system in even dimensions, i.e. for $SU(n)$ holonomy, has been investigated intensively, see e.g. \cite{LY,yau,yau1,FIUV,XS,OLS,PPZ,PPZ1,PPZ2,PPZ3,PPZ4,FHP,FHP1,CPYau,Ph} and references therein.
+The Hull-Strominger system has been investigated intensively for $SU(n)$-holonomy, i.e. on complex non-K\"ahler manifolds by many mathematicians and physicists.
+The first compact solutions has been constructed in \cite{LY,yau,yau1} and a geometric flow point of view has been developed in \cite{PPZ,PPZ1,Ph,PPZ4}.

-In dimension 8, the existence of parallel spinors with respect to a metric connection with torsion 3-form is important in supersymmetric string theories since the number of parallel spinors determines the number of preserved supersymmetries and this is the first Killing spinor equation in the heterotic Hull-Strominger system in dimension eight \cite{GKMW,GMW,GMPW}.
-The presence of a parallel spinor with respect to a metric connection with torsion 3-form leads to the reduction of the holonomy group of the torsion connection to a subgroup of $Spin(7)$.
+In dimension 8, the existence of parallel spinors with respect to a metric connection with torsion 3-form is important in supersymmetric string theories since the number of parallel spinors determines the number of preserved supersymmetries, which is the first Killing spinor equation in the heterotic Hull-Strominger system in dimension eight \cite{GKMW,GMW,GMPW}, and this leads to the reduction of the holonomy group of the torsion connection to a subgroup of $Spin(7)$.
 It is shown in \cite{I} that any $Spin(7)$--manifold admits a unique metric connection with totally skew-symmetric torsion preserving the $Spin(7)$--structure, i.e. the first Killing spinor equation always has a solution (see also \cite{Fr,Mer} for another proof of this fact).

-For application to the Hull-Strominger system, the $Spin(7)$--manifold should be compact and globally conformally balanced which means that the Lee form $\theta$ defined below in \eqref{g2li} must be an exact form, $\theta=df$ for a smooth function $f$ (see also \cite{GKMW,I,GMW,GMPW,MS,II}).
+For application to the Hull-Strominger system, the $Spin(7)$--manifold should be compact and the dilatino equation in the Hull-Strominger system leads the Spin(7)--manifold has to be globally conformally balanced which means that the Lee form $\theta$ defined below in \eqref{g2li} must be an exact form, $\theta=df$ for a smooth function $f$ which represents the dilaton \cite{GKMW,GMW,GMPW,MS}.
 A geometric flow point of view on the heterotic $Spin(7)$-Hull-Strominger system in dimension eight is developed recently in \cite{AMP}.

 Special attention is also paid when the torsion 3-form is closed, $dT=0$.
 For example, in type II string theory, $T$ is identified with the 3-form field strength.
 This is required by construction to satisfy $dT=0$ (see e.g. \cite{GKMW,GMW}).
-More generally, the geometry of a torsion connection with closed torsion form, $dT=0$, appears in the frame work of the generalized Ricci flow and the generalized (gradient) Ricci solitons developed by Garcia-Fernandez and Streets \cite{GFS} (see the references therein).
+More generally, the geometry of a torsion connection with closed torsion form appears in the frame work of the generalized Ricci flow and the generalized (gradient) Ricci solitons developed by Garcia-Fernandez and Streets \cite{GFS} (see the references therein).

 The main purpose of this paper is to investigate the curvature properties of the torsion connection on 8-dimensional compact $Spin(7)$--manifolds.